Poorvikaganesan/Delivery_Optimization/README.md

 - Average delivery distance per agent

 This makes it easier to understand how the deliveries are distributed.
+You can view the streamlit dashboard through the link : http://localhost:8501/

 ![alt text](image.png)
 ![alt text](image-1.png)